scala/scala-lang/blog/_posts/2018-03-19-accessible-scala.md

 that it provides a potentially enormous difference to the experience of programming in Scala to a small number of users.

-But more than that, it enforces our goal of inclusivity; that Scala is a language which rightly knows the importance of supporting *all* its users, regardless of physical disability; to make it easier, in particular, for blind and partially-sighted people to become Scala developers, working productively
+But more than that, it furthers our goal of inclusivity; that Scala is a language which rightly knows the importance of supporting *all* its users, regardless of physical disability; to make it easier, in particular, for blind and partially-sighted people to become Scala developers, working productively